 Please call or email me for a chat to help you decide if working with me will suite your needs.
 If I am unable to answer please leave a message and I will get back to you at my earliest opportunity

 |Face to face counselling:||Yes|

-I am very flexible offering Daytime and Evening appointments.
-Lower fees are negotiable on request.
+I am very flexible offering both daytime and evening appointments.

 Types of client